trzewiczek/js-stack-tutorail/00.Environment/README.md

 }
 ```

-After reloading the Window (`F1 > reload > Enter`) `Standard` will
+After reloading the Window (`F1 > reload > Enter`) `standard` will
-automatically run in the background and lint your code.
-Every time you hit
+not only automatically run in the background and lint your code on the fly,
-`Ctrl+S` it will do most obvious code cleanup (indentation etc.).
+but as well it will do most obvious code cleanup (indentation etc.) every
+time you hit `Ctrl+S` (🙋‍♀️ even if you have an auto-save option tunred on
+you still have to hit `Ctrl+S` to trigger `standard.autoFixOnSave`).

 ### 🚀 In action
-Before, we created a `src/index.js` file with the following snippet inside:
+Earlier in the tutorial we've created a `src/index.js` file with the
+following snippet inside:

 ```javascript
 import fs from 'fs'